buchananc/Bamazon/README.md

 # **Bamazon**
 Bamazon, like its name, is a simple e-commerce app, or at least the backend for it.
-Check out this screencast on youtube to see how it works: bamazon on youtube.

 Bamazon uses some third-party node modules, has it's own modules, and connects to a mysql database to store and retrieve product and department information.

 ___
 ## Third-party Node Modules